Nikhel1/ESOSE/README.md

 # EMUSE: Evolutionary Map of the Universe Search Engine

 Welcome to **EMUSE** (Evolutionary Map of the Universe Search Engine), a powerful tool designed for exploring and identifying astronomical objects within the [EMU Survey](https://emu-survey.org/) conducted with the [ASKAP radio telescope](https://www.csiro.au/en/about/facilities-collections/ATNF/ASKAP-radio-telescope).
-Leveraging a fine-tuned CLIP multimodal model and a feature-rich database from the ASKAP EMU survey, ESOSE enables fast and accurate search for radio sources using either text descriptions or reference images.
+Leveraging a fine-tuned CLIP multimodal model and a feature-rich database from the ASKAP EMU survey, EMUSE enables fast and accurate search for radio sources using either text descriptions or reference images.

 ## Features